SUNET/te-canvas-front/README.md

 ]
 ```

-- `api_url`: URL to back end server, where the front end server will forward API requests for this particular platform.
+- `api_url`: URL to back end server, where the LTI server will forward API requests for this particular platform.
 - `authorized_roles`: Any user which has one of these roles (defined in LTI standars) is allowed access to the back end.
 If the user does not have an authorized role, the server will reply with an error message including the current user's actual roles (also printed in the server logs).
 This can be used to find out which roles a given user has, i.e. set `authorized_roles` to `[]`.

 Rest of the keys are passed to ltijs as mentioned above.
 The Canvas URLs will be the same for every instance in Canvas's production environment (also exists: beta and test).